javaee/jms-spec/pages/JMS20MeansLessCode.md

 ## New JMSProducer object supports method chaining

-The new <tt>JMSProducer</tt> object allows message headers, message properties and delivery options to be specified in a single line of code using method chaining
+The new `JMSProducer` object allows message headers, message properties and delivery options to be specified in a single line of code using method chaining

 **JMS 1.1**